-When you sleep for fewer than 5 hours a night, testosterone levels are decreased by 15%, so I recommend making sure you get a full night’s rest, around 7 to 8 hours a day.
+When you sleep for fewer than 5 hours a night, testosterone levels decrease by 15%, so I recommend making sure you get a full night’s rest, around 7 to 8 hours a day.

 Limit your stress level

-Reducing stress is always a great idea and some of the best techniques in my experience include yoga, meditation, progressive muscle relaxation, deep breathing, listening to quiet music, walking in nature, or even talking with friends.
+Reducing stress is always a great idea.
+Some of the best techniques in my experience include yoga, meditation, progressive muscle relaxation, deep breathing, listening to quiet music, walking in nature, or even talking with friends.

 Eat a healthy diet

 By eating a balanced diet, you contribute to your beard’s health as you will take in a significant amount of nutrients.
-You should consume lots of fruits, vegetables, whole grains, lean proteins, and healthy fats.
+You have to consume lots of fruits, vegetables, whole grains, lean proteins, and healthy fats.

-Also, reduce your consumption of processed foods high in sugar and unhealthy fats, such as saturated and trans fats, which are often found in processed foods.
-Improving your diet will lead to many benefits, not only for your beard, but for your body and mind too.
+Also, reduce your consumption of processed foods high in sugar and unhealthy fats, such as saturated and trans fats, often found in processed foods.
+Improving your diet will lead to many benefits, not only for your beard but also for your body and mind.